 - Spoiled or rotten food

 If you notice any of these potential signs of abuse or neglect, you should reach out to a South Carolina nursing home abuse lawyer today.

-When negligence is involved, the surviving family members are entitled to take legal action including filing a wrongful death lawsuit against the facility responsible for their loved one's death.
+When negligence is involved, the surviving family members can take legal action, including filing a wrongful death lawsuit against the facility responsible for their loved one's death.

 If you believe your loved one is being abused or neglected in a South Carolina nursing home, you are advised to contact the state Long Term Care Ombudsman at 1-800-868-9095.